 One of the more significant problems special needs students face is bullying.
 Reports indicate that 85% of students with disabilities have experienced bullying.
 And this is not limited to children.
 Stereotypes about people with disabilities remain, contributing to the continued high unemployment rate among people with disabilities.

-Felton Institute’s Family Development Center believes in the power of inclusion through many of their programs such as The Infant Development/Early Intervention Program (GGRC), the Medically Fragile Infant/Toddler/Preschool Program (MOLERA) and the Felton Early Autism Program (FEAP).
+Felton Institute’s Family Developmental Center believes in the power of inclusion through many of their programs such as The Infant Development/Early Intervention Program (GGRC), the Medically Fragile Infant/Toddler/Preschool Program (MOLERA) and the Felton Early Autism Program (FEAP).

 Felton Early Autism Program (FEAP) brings together an evidence-based intervention model specifically designed for children on the autism spectrum, and the child’s natural learning environment.
 FEAP is the first inclusive center-based program in San Francisco with a curriculum designed specifically for children with autism.